Genetics can be used in several ways to better understand, diagnose, and treat various disorders.

 The potential for understanding human genetics increased greatly when the scientists behind the Human Genome Project successfully identified and mapped all the genes on human chromosomes in 2003.
 Genetic techniques can be used to study individual genes to learn more about specific disorders.
 For example, some kinds of disorders that have been classified based on what symptoms they caused have been reclassified based on what the genetic abnormality is.

 Genetics is also increasing the ability to predict what disorders a person is likely to develop.
-For example, women with certain abnormalities in the BRCA genes are prone to breast cancer and ovarian cancer.
+For example, women with certain abnormalities in the BRCA genes are prone to breast cancer Breast Cancer Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
+Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more and ovarian cancer Ovarian Cancer, Fallopian Tube Cancer, and Peritoneal Cancer Ovarian cancer is cancer of the ovaries.
+It is related to fallopian tube cancer, which develops in the tubes that lead from the ovaries to the uterus, and peritoneal cancer, which is cancer... read more .
 These predictions may allow disease prevention and screening to be tailored much more to each person.

 Advances in techniques that assess people’s genetic characteristics and increased understanding of human genetics have improved diagnosis of genetic disorders before birth.
 In some cases, genetic disorders that are diagnosed before birth can be treated after birth or sometimes before, which prevents future complications.
 For example, corticosteroids given to the mother before birth may decrease the severity of a type of genetic hormone deficiency in the offspring.

-Increased understanding of human genetics has the potential to predict how people, depending on their precise genetic makeup, will respond to certain drugs (see Genetic Makeup and Response to Drugs).
+Increased understanding of human genetics has the potential to predict how people, depending on their precise genetic makeup, will respond to certain drugs ( see Genetic Makeup and Response to Drugs Genetic Makeup and Response to Drugs Differences in genetic (inherited) makeup among individuals affect what the body does to a drug and what the drug does to the body.
+The study of genetic differences in the response to drugs... read more ).
 For example, specific genes can predict how much warfarin, an anticoagulant ("blood thinner"), a person is likely to require.
 This prediction is important because taking too much warfarin can cause serious bleeding and taking too little makes the drug ineffective, which is also risky.

 Gene analysis can also predict whether a person will have intolerable or only minor side effects when taking irinotecan, an anticancer drug.
 People likely to have intolerable side effects can be treated with a different drug.